ThomasFinnern/LangMan4Dev/README.md

 ### ideas for functions in future

+#### Missing project types

+* packages
+* indirect packages -> component includes modules and plugins but dows not tell as such
+* templates try out, never tested
+* joomla en-gb -> de-DE type of complete translations

 #### Different folders for en-GB and nn-MM project

    One project for the source and a twin project for the destination translation files